-- 1 1/3 cup wholemeal breadcrumbs
+- 1 ⅓ cup wholemeal breadcrumbs

-- 1 tbs garlic powder
+- 1 tbsp garlic powder

-- 1 tbs onion powder
+- 1 tbsp onion powder

 - 1 tsp paprika

-- black pepper
+- black pepper to taste

 - 2 cups panko breadcrumbs

-- Canola, or other oil, for frying
+- ¼-1/2 cup canola oil or other oil of choice, for shallow frying

-1.Place the broccoli in a frying pan with some olive oil (3-4 tbs) and cook over medium-high heat, stirring occasionally until soft.
+- Place the broccoli, sweet potato and carrot in a frying pan with the olive oil and cook over medium-high heat, stirring occasionally until soft (around 5 minutes).

-4.Blend until all of the ingredients are smooth and completely combined (this may take a few minutes).
+- Blend until all of the ingredients are smooth and completely combined (this may take a few minutes).
 You may need to stop and push the sides down until the mixture comes together.

-Thanks for reading!
-Subscribe to The Cooking Collective to have more beautiful recipes delivered straight to your inbox.
+Subscribe to The Cooking Collective to have more beautiful recipes, freebies and more delivered straight to your inbox.